 Artist Emu O’Hara is on holiday in San Francisco when a mysterious man interrupts her idyll as he pursues and shoots two other men.
 The man saves Emu from falling over a cliff and then vanishes, not before telling her that his name is Yo.
 Back home in Vancouver, Interpol warns Emu that Yo is the famous Crying Freeman, an assassin for the shadowy organisation known as the Sons of the Dragon, and that she is marked for death because she has seen his face.
 Freeman returns, but instead of killing her, the two become lovers.
 He tells her how he used to be the potter Yo Hinomura.
 After witnessing an assassination, he was taken and brainwashed by a witch to become an assassin for the Sons of the Dragon.
 Freeman has also become caught in the midst of a war as the Hanada Clan seek to move in on the Sons’ territory.
 As the Hanada Clan pursue him, Freeman is forced to flee between Vancouver and Hokkaido with Emu in his protection.

 Japanese anime and manga attained considerable international attention in the West in the 1990s after the success of Katsuhiro Otomo’s Akira (1988).
 Previously much of this material had only existed as a niche department of comic-book stores.
 It was perhaps inevitable after anime’s breaking through that we started to see Westernised remakes of various anime films and series.
 One dreaded what would emerge – that the violent and fetishistic drive behind most anime would be subsumed into the standard B-budget action movie.
-There was the ill-considered adaptations of The Guyver (1991) and Fist of the North Star (1995), which was produced around the same time as Crying Freeman, while various other films were touted but never emerged, at least up until the 00s that saw the live-action adaptations of Speed Racer (2008), Dragonball Evolution (2009), Kite (2014) and Ghost in the Shell (2017), all of which flopped.
+There was the ill-considered adaptations of The Guyver (1991) and Fist of the North Star (1995), which was produced around the same time as Crying Freeman, while various other films were touted but never emerged, at least up until the 00s that saw the live-action adaptations of Speed Racer (2008), Dragonball Evolution (2009), Kite (2014), Ghost in the Shell (2017) and Cowboy Bebop (2021), all of which flopped.

 The original Crying Freeman was a manga that ran in Weekly Big Spirit Comics between 1986 and 1988.
 The plotline concerned a Japanese potter who was recruited and brainwashed as an assassin by a Chinese organisation, his love affair with the artist Emu Hino and battles with various criminal organisations.
 He earned the sobriquet ‘Crying Freeman’ because of his idiosyncrasy of shedding a tear for each of his victims.
 The Crying Freeman manga became a cult work because of its stylised ultra-violence and often eroticised artwork.
 It was previously been adapted to the screen in five OVA anime, which appeared between 1988 and 1993 and closely followed the plotline of the original manga.
 There was a Hong Kong-made live-action film adaptation with Crying Freeman: Dragon from Russia (1990).
 (There was also the Hong Kong-made Crying Freeman: Killer’s Romance (1990), although this appears to simply be a gangster film and not related to the manga in any way).